Stellacore/peridetic/README.md

 	3.10   2.51   2.48   1.00   0.45  : Cartesian from Geodetic - xyzForLpa():
 	6.85   5.54   5.48   2.21   1.00  : Geodetic from Cartesian - lpaForXyz():

-Note the timing values fluctuate by a percent or two from run to run, but this provides a general idea of what to expect (at least for this class of processor).
+Note the timing values fluctuate by a few percent from run to run, but this provides a general idea of what to expect (at least for this class of processor).